 Global is the New Local

-SMBs have notoriously avoided global sales for a number of reason.
+SMBs have notoriously avoided global sales for a number of reasons.
 First of all, it’s expensive.
 There’s are costs just about everywhere you look.
-There’s market research costs, advertising costs, establishing logistics and distribution network costs, travel cost—you name it.
+There are market research costs, advertising costs, establishing logistics and distribution network costs, travel costs—you name it.
 And on the home front, your business needs to ensure systems are set up and capable of handling global sales.
 While this has scared off many business owners, the ones who have embraced global sales are seeing great ROI.

 Benefits of Selling Internationally

 The most obvious advantage to entering the global marketplace is more sales.
 As a matter of fact, expanding to new regions and geographies opens up an up-tapped customer base.
 In 2017, the U.S. accounted for ~33% of the global market share—that leaves you with a huge opportunity overseas.
 Secondly, if your business suffers from market fluctuations or seasonality, you might be able to smooth out variations by finding new markets.
 This could be key to your success in winning against your local competitors, but also for fending off international business encroaching on your territory.

 Many businesses fail when expanding internationally.
 And often because of poor research.
 As a result, you could be failing because of expanding in the wrong areas, not understanding the culture, or simply going in too late—research is key.

 Put yourselves in the shoes of your prospective customers and ask the tough questions.
 How will foreign prospects feel about your product?
 Does it fit well in their culture?
 What will the logistics be like?
 What’s the climate like and how will that affect your product?
 We are accustomed to western-style amenities that other countries might not have.
 Assume nothing—and make research-based decisions!